garylirocks/quickrefs/microsoft-entra-id.markdown

   - or **members**
 - Who can invite:
   - By default, all users (including guests) can invite guests, if this is turned off, you can assign "Guest Inviter" role explicitly to users
+- Who can be invited:
-  - You can create either a allow list or a deny list to control what external domains are allowed
+  - You can create either an allow list or a deny list to control what external domains are allowed
 - How guest user sign in:
   - Guest user won't have credentials saved in your tenant, they will login via another Entra, an email code, SMS code, Google/Facebook account, etc
   - By default these IdPs are configured: Entra, Microsoft Account, Email one-time passcode